Features

 Each saved macro has its own independent start trigger and stop trigger.
 These are configured per-macro and work while the macro is active on the Macros Screen.

 To configure triggers, tap the Edit option from the macro's 3-dot menu to open the Macro Editor, then tap the trigger rows at the top.
-See Trigger Types for the available trigger actions.
+See Trigger Actions for input-based actions, Sound Triggers for audio-based triggers, or Image Triggers for image-based triggers (Pro).

 Multiple active macros can have identical triggers, allowing you to control several macros collectively during gameplay.
 For example, you could have two macros triggered by R1 single press.